Parmeggiani-Lab/elfin-ui/resources/images/tutorial/README.md

 If the linking was successful a message should be shown.
 If the selected modules already have mirrors linked, you will get a warning and a choice as to whether or not to replace existing links with new ones.

 You can also list the mirrors of a module with the List Mirror opereator.
-You can select all mirrors of the currently selected module with the Select Mirrors operator.
+You can select all mirrors of the currently selected module with `Select Mirrors`.

 Try deleting one of the extruded modules and see what happens.
 Revert using <kbd>cmd</kbd>+<kbd>z</kbd> (<kbd>ctrl</kbd> for Windows and Linux).